Tenerife Carnival 2025

 DSC01203

-The doctors will save you from all winter ailments and spring vitamin deficiencies.
+The doctors will save you from all winter ailments and spring vitamin deficiency.

 DSC01210

-How do you like Chewbacca with the boy?
+What do you think of Chewbacca with the boy?
 They didn’t forget about Star Wars either.
-A whole delegation came through.
+A whole delegation passed by.

 DSC01405